 Mobile alerts — such as those received when a driver experiences a shipment conflict or a shipment gets canceled — help shippers to proactively manage exceptions while mitigating the effects of the disruption.

-Shipper Mobile also now allows shippers to book FTL shipments directly from within the app.
+Shipper Mobile also now allows shippers and businesses to book FTL shipments directly from within the app.
 From anywhere, a shipper can book a new shipment, clone an existing shipment or use a template to instantly handle the busy peak shipping season’s inevitable on demand and ad hoc shipment requests.
 The build a shipment flow includes the ability to send these loads to bid and tender quickly and easily so you never miss a beat.

 Shipwell’s view of the market focuses on transformational technologies and approaches to meeting the future needs of end-users.
 Mobile application development in 2022 is going to be much bigger and faster due to the emergence of cutting-edge technologies like the 5G and the need to provide resources for the workforce working remotely.
 This may boost the demand for native mobile apps among consumers.
 It’s yet to be seen if other SaaS providers follow suit and replicate Shipwell’s transformational approaches to meet the future needs of end-users.

 To learn more about the ways that Shipwell platform is providing shippers with the tools and services they need to keep their supply chains on track, request a demo today.